tgross/blog.0x74696d.com/content/posts/2021-02-07-zfs-device-driver-for-nomad-part1.md

 plugin gets a list of device IDs in the [`Reserve`](https://www.nomadproject.io/docs/internals/plugins/devices#reserve-deviceids-string-containerreservation-error) method, but the scheduler only knows what device IDs are available from the fingerprint.
-That's going to make it awfully challenging for the job submitter unless we create the datasets ahead of time.
+We can create the datasets ahead of time out of band, but that's not a great experience for the job submitter.
 Coincidentally, this is similar to what we face with [CSI](https://www.nomadproject.io/docs/internals/plugins/csi) in claiming a unique volume per allocation.
 That's going to require scheduler changes, which I'm working on in